AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

     **Note:** The reverse playback and repetition effects apply only to a single video clip, and cannot be overlaid with other time effects.
 We recommend that you transcode the video before you apply the reverse playback effect.
 Otherwise, video stuttering may occur.

--   **MV**
+-   MV

     The MV resources of the short video SDK are stored in the MV folder.
 The MV folder contains a configuration file and related resources.
-The downloaded MV package contains four folders with MV resources in different aspect ratios to apply to different output resolutions.
+The downloaded MV package contains four folders with MV resources in different aspect ratios that are applicable to different output resolutions.
 AliyunEffectMV indicates an MV resource.
 You can call the initialization method to create an MV instance.
 The path parameter specifies the path of the folder that stores the MV resource.

     |Action|Sample code|
     |------|-----------|